km-works/kmw-rats/README.md

 ## Purpose

 The purpose of this project is to enhance the runtime architecture of the generated packrat parser.
-The problem with the original version is, that the generated parser code is thrown into a single Java class, and for large grammars this can lead to an unmanagable size of the generated parser source.
+The problem with the original version is, that all generated parser code is thrown into a single Java class file.
+For large grammars this can lead to an unmanagable size of the generated parser source.